 - For current students: All exceptions to the residency policy must be requested through the Residence Life Office by the end of the second week of Block 5.
 Eligible students who do not submit a request by the deadline may be expected to live on campus for the entire next academic year.

-- For incoming new and transfer students: All exceptions will be explored during as a part of the admissions process to the College.
+- For incoming new and transfer students: All exceptions will be explored during the admissions process to the College.

 Optional review of financial assistance

 Living off campus can impact a student's financial assistance.
 The impact, if any, of this depends on several factors.
 Students interested in living off campus are encouraged to contact the Financial Assistance staff to discuss their specific situation.
 It is important to note that the Financial Assistance staff can only offer projections about likely impact, if any, on the student's financial assistance but cannot provide definitive information until the student has reapplied for financial aid.
 As such, students interested in living off campus are encouraged to reapply for financial aid as soon as possible.
 Need to learn about the process to reapply for financial aid?

 Off-campus housing resources